johnforte/file-type-magic/README.md

 # file-type-magic

 `file-type-magic` is a small npm package scaffold backed by a Rust WebAssembly module.
 It checks file types from raw bytes using well-known file signatures.
-Runs in broswer and node.
+Runs in browser and node.

 ## What it does